atomist/sdm/README.md

 New projects can be generated as follows:

 ```
-slalom generate --generator=generatorName --owner=spring-team --repo=andromeda --grommit=x
+slalom generate generatorName --owner=spring-team --repo=andromeda --grommit=x

 ```
-The `generator` parameter should be the value of the generator command.
+The first positional parameter after `generate` should be the value of the generator command.
 The `owner` and `repo` parameters are always required.
 Individual generators may require additional parameters such as `grommit` in this example, and these may be added using normal CLI option syntax.

 ## Running Editors